All Concrete Needs Cleaning and Sealing as part of

 What to expect from Staining Concrete.

 Because of concrete's porous qualities and neutral tone, it is the perfect blank canvas for topically applied color.
-Using acid-based chemical stains, decorative concrete contractors have been able to achieve rich, earth-toned color schemes resembling natural stone, marble, wood, or even leather, giving a completely custom look to cement floors, concrete driveways, patios, walkways, pool decks, concrete walls and more.
+Using chemical stains, decorative concrete contractors have been able to achieve rich, earth-toned color schemes resembling natural stone, marble, wood, or even leather, giving a completely custom look to cement floors, concrete driveways, patios, walkways, pool decks, concrete walls and more.

 Call Today For Your Free Estimate 604 786-8769